Matt-Eva/Munch/README.md

 ## Launch

 To run Munch locally, you'll need to use json-server.
-Munch fetches data from theMealDb and mimics persistence using a db.json file in conjunction with json-server.
+Munch fetches data from <a href="https://www.themealdb.com/">theMealDb</a> and mimics persistence using a db.json file in conjunction with json-server.